AviatrixSystems/Docs/HowTos/config_FortiGateVM.rst

 In this example, we configure all traffic for RFC 1918 to be sent out of the LAN interface.

-Go to tha page "Network -> State Routes" to create a Static Route as the following screenshot.
+Go to the page "Network -> State Routes" to create a Static Route as the following screenshot.

   - Click on the button "Create New"
   - Enter the destination route in the "Destination" box